How to Make Computer Music: A Step-by-Step Guide for Beginners

 • Equip yourself with essential hardware and software for audio production.

-• Utilize available learning resources & community support to Your journey in producing quality sound.
+• Utilize available learning resources & community support in your journey in producing quality sound.

 Essential Equipment